Tibinsunny/webwhatsappstatusdownloader/readme.md

 Go to web.whatsapp.com and you can find a download button on the top left next to emoji button.
 Click on it and Boom🎇🎇

 ## Screenshots
+New Button helps you to download whatasapp statuses 📩
 ![Image Failed](/screenshots/display.PNG)

-New Button helps you to download whatasapp statuses 📩
+Below is the Popup HTML Interface
 ![Image Failed](/screenshots/display2.PNG)